-This course explores seasonal plant-based cooking using ingredients available during spring, early summer, midsummer, late summer, fall, and winter.
+This course explores seasonal plant-based cooking using ingredients available during spring, early summer, mid-summer, late summer, fall, and winter.
 Students will explore ways to find and select seasonally fresh vegetables at supermarkets, farmer's markets, and the like and how to optimally cook them for the best dining results.
-Students will also be introduced to the benefits of Farm to Table^{} cooking and the importance of sustainability practices as they relate to culinary outcomes.
+Students will also be introduced to the benefits of Farm to Table cooking and the importance of sustainability practices as they relate to culinary outcomes.

-Prerequisite: PB103 Plant-Based Culinary Foundations III or approval of executive chef/senior lead chef
+Prerequisite: PB103 Plant-Based Culinary Foundations III or approval of the Director of Education/Director of Culinary Operations.